eric-barch/betbot/README.md

   compare all subsequent found startTimes to confirm they are within a certain interval of that. x see if possible to add normal getters and setters to the abstract classes (as opposed to getExchange(), for example).
-If possible, remove getters and setters outright
-- open new pages automatically if they don't exist in the browser
+If possible, remove getters and setters outright x open new pages automatically if they don't exist in the browser
-- open browser automatically if not open
+- open browser automatically if not opencha
 - add odd histories to track changes over time in the database
 - create database class for arbs and log over time